Tap the text to show or hide reading controls.

 “To insist on running the heir’s trial with that bad body of yours to begin with — there are limits on how reckless one can be.”

-“Lady Seraphina has a message she asked us to pass on.”“What is it?”
+“Lady Seraphina has a message she asked us to pass on.”

 “She says the Trial of Arms is suspended for now.”

-It was more or less what I’d expected, but it didn’t sit pleasantly with me.
+It was more or less what I’d expected, but it still didn’t sit well with me.

 “I don’t know exactly why, but apparently the underground training hall is currently sealed off, and they’re investigating the cause.
 Until the exact cause is identified, she said every procedure relating to the Trial of Arms is put on hold.”